Things To Do in Montana

 General Overview –

-pattern with warm afternoons and cool evenings.
+Owl” restrictions.
 This is a great time to get out and fish.
-The Gallatin
+PMD’s, Caddis, Yellow Sallies and Golden

-double nymph rig will be the “go to” setup until the fish start rising, think Pat’s rubber legs, golden
+No hatch? the double nymph rig will be the “go to” setup until the fish start rising, think Pat’s rubber

-stones, Pheasant tails, Frenchies, Zebra midges and Perdigons are all good patterns.
-Streamers are
+legs, golden stones, Pheasant tails, Frenchies, Zebra midges and Perdigons are all good patterns.

-another great choice Sculpzillas, Sparkle minnows, woolly buggers or home invaders can all turn
+Streamers are another great choice Sculpzillas, Sparkle minnows, woolly buggers or home invaders

 Beaverhead River

 The Beaverhead is now open.
-The river flow at Barretts is 592cfs.
+The river flow at Barretts is 625cfs.
 It is best fished from a small drift

 Big Hole River –